UPDATED: Powerful derecho leaves path of devastation across Midwest, including Siouxland

 Several people were injured and widespread property damage was reported in Marshall County in central Iowa after 100 mph winds swept through the area, said its homeland security coordinator Kim Elder.

-She said the winds blew over trees, ripped road signs out of the ground and tore roofs off of buildings.
+Elder said winds blew over trees, flipped cars, downed power lines, ripped up road signs and tore roofs off buildings, some of which caught fire.

-Marshalltown Mayor Joel Greer declared a civil emergency, telling residents to stay home and off the streets so that first responders can respond to calls.
+Marshalltown Mayor Joel Greer declared a civil emergency, telling residents to stay home and off the streets so that first responders could respond to calls.

 MidAmerican Energy said nearly 101,000 customers in the Des Moines area were without power after the storm moved through the area.
 Reports from spotters filed with the National Weather Service in Des Moines had winds in excess of 70 mph.